Best Practices for NAS Qsan XCubeNXT XN8026D RAID Array Data Recovery

 However, it's always recommended to check the product documentation or contact the manufacturer for any specific requirements or recommendations regarding network connectivity.
 Additionally, ensure that the switches or routers have sufficient bandwidth, network ports, and configurations to handle the expected data traffic from the NAS devices.

-Although NAS XCubeNXT XN8026D can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS XCubeNXT XN8026D can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 Go to view